Desert Hot Springs, California: Geology

 The Mission Creek Fault, a branch of the San Andreas, separates two aquifers.
 On one side, the Desert Hot Springs Sub-Basin contains an aquifer with hot water.
 This aquifer supports the area's spas and resorts.
 Mission Springs Sub-basin, on the other side of the fault, the Miracle Creek sub-basin has cold water.
 This aquifer provides fresh water to the city and has received awards for exceptional taste.

 Demographics

+Desert Hot Springs first appeared as an unincorporated place in the 1960 U.S. census; and listed as a city in the 1980 U.S. census.